sailscastshq/boring-stack/README.md

 <hr />

-## Watch Kelvin's Introduction to The Epic Stack
+## Watch Kelvin's Introduction to The Boring JavaScript Stack

 ## Docs